SaferMe/saferme-api-docs/130_channel_selections.md

 ### Update Channel Selection
 > Note: `channel_selection.id == channel.id`
-> Note: By setting all tree options to false the channel selection will be deleted at it will have the same result.
+> Note: By setting all three options to false the channel selection will be deleted.

 ```
 PATCH /api/v4/channel_selections/14